Building a Responsive Pattern Library jontowers

 Using familiar UI elements to help with efficiency and familiarity with existing users.

 We produced documentation in close collaboration with the development team to ensure consistency between the design patterns and the front end code.
 Once the basic component documentation was in place this became the foundation of the new responsive product and helped us to construct templates, pages and prototypes much more quickly.

 As we worked through different parts of the site often the need for new patterns emerged, so we found the need to sometimes reconsider components or create variations of components to give maximum flexibility to the product.

 Ticketmaster eventually plan to construct a full online version of this component documentation for TM Pro including how different skinning options behave.
 This will add further value as the platform evolves and new features are added.

-Using a modular approach allowed us to form basic pages structures and wireframes quickly and aided us to build rapid prototypes for user testing.
+Using this modular approach allowed us to form basic pages structures and wireframes quickly and aided us to build rapid prototypes for user testing.

-In the second case study you can read about how we used the component library as the foundations for the new responsive framework for the TM Pro platform.
+In the second part of this case study you can read about how we used the component library as the foundations for the new responsive framework for the Ticketmaster Pro platform.